docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsAutoCAD.rst

-.. _jsobjref/exportOptionsAutoCAD:
+.. _jsobjref/ExportOptionsAutoCAD:

-Export Options AutoCAD
+ExportOptionsAutoCAD
 ################################################################################

 ``exportOptionsAutoCAD``

 **Description**

-Options for exporting a document as an AutoCAD file, used with the :ref:`jsobjref/document.exportFile` method.
+Options for exporting a document as an AutoCAD file, used with the :ref:`jsobjref/Document.exportFile` method.
 All properties are optional.

 When you export a document, a file extension is appended automatically.
 You should not include any file extension in the file specification.

-To override the default AutoCAD export format (DWG), use the :ref:`jsobjref/exportOptionsAutoCAD.exportFileFormat` property.
+To override the default AutoCAD export format (DWG), use the :ref:`jsobjref/ExportOptionsAutoCAD.exportFileFormat` property.

 ----